ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/MeshWorkflowStep.md

 ### MeshWorkflowStep.AddOutcome(type: [Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.OutcomeType](../../../../../v241/Ansys/Mechanical/DataModel/MechanicalEnums/MeshWorkflow/OutcomeType.md#ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.OutcomeType))

-Adds a MeshWorkflowOutcome node as child node of the ìStepî tree node.
+Adds a MeshWorkflowOutcome node as child node of the ‚ÄúStep‚Äù tree node.
 This outcome node can be created under any step node.
 This node is created to see the results after executing an operation.

 <!-- !! processed by numpydoc !! -->